Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

-In this work, we prove statement $(\ast)$ (Theorem D below), thus settling a new proof of the Norm Residue Isomorphism Theorem.
-Not only does this result flesh out the belief that the Norm Residue Isomorphism Theorem follows from Kummer theory, but also, Theorem D applies to a much broader context than Galois cohomology.
-Indeed, \'etale fundamental groups of smooth curves over algebraically closed fields and of semilocal rings also give rise to $(1,\infty)$-cyclotomic pairs \cite[§4]{DCF0}.
+This statement is the Smoothness Conjecture \cite[Conjecture 14.25]{DCFOr}, in depth $e=1$.
+It fleshes out the common belief that the keystone of the Norm Residue Isomorphism Theorem, is Theorem 90 for fields.\\ In this work, we prove $(\ast)$, yielding the Smoothness Theorem (Theorem B).
+Thus, the above version of the Bloch-Kato-Milnor Conjecture (vanishing of higher Bockstein), is true in the context of $(1,1)$-cyclotomic pairs.
+This applies to a much broader context, than Galois cohomology: among other examples, \'etale fundamental groups of connected curves over algebraically closed fields and of semilocal rings, fit in $(1,1)$-cyclotomic pairs \cite[§4]{DCF0} (see also \cite[Appendix]{DCF3}).